 Imagine any one of these designs connecting to one side, your formal dining area, and also to the other side the large open Family Room.

-In McAllen, Tx and in the surrounding Cities, I have seen many Builders using these concepts in their home building efforts.
+I have seen many Builders using these concepts in their home building efforts.
 If you would like for me to help you find your Dream Home, call or text me.
 Here is my Contact Info.